nextdns/nextdns/README.md

     	Log DNS query.
   -report-client-info
     	Embed clients information with queries.
+  -setup-router
+    	Auto-detect the type of router and adapt its configuration to integrate with NextDNS.
+Changes applies are undone on daemon exit.
   -timeout duration
-    	Maximum duration allowed for a request before failing. (default 5s)
+    	Maximum duration allowed for a request before failing. (default 5s) -use-hosts
+    	Lookup /etc/hosts before sending queries to upstream resolver. (default true)
 ```

 Once installed, the `activate` sub-command can be used to configure the target